Rural-Remote Admissions Scheme

 Candidates must satisfy the following criteria:

-- Academic - candidates must satisfy the minimum academic requirement for admission to the Bachelor of Medicine as outlined in the The Bachelor of Medicine - Joint Medical Program 2014
+- Academic - candidates must satisfy the minimum academic requirement for admission to the JMP - Doctor of Medicine as outlined in the 2015 Prospective Student Guide due out in May 2014.

 - UMAT, MSA and PQA - candidates must satisfy the criteria as outlined in the JMP selection process.